 Can I just knock one up?

 You can’t.
 Because there is a chance that people might end up building substandard dwellings which will be crammed into tiny blocks, local councils put conditions on the construction of these secondary dwellings.
 Although the regulations are different from state to state and council to council, all the conditions must meet the Australian Building Code.
-Granny Flats Sydney director Serge Panayi recommends that you conduct extensive research and check with your state planning authority, as well as your local council.
+Granny Flats Sydney director Serge Panayi and experts from Steel Frames WA recommends that you conduct extensive research and check with your state planning authority, as well as your local council.

 What conditions apply?